aws-solutions-library-samples/guidance-for-integrating-3rd-party-saas-data-with-amazon-appflow-on-aws/README.md

 #### Transform or enhance the data with Glue Studio
 Follow this guide, [Creating ETL jobs with AWS Glue Studio](https://docs.aws.amazon.com/glue/latest/ug/creating-jobs-chapter.html), to create a job on AWS Glue.

-When you get to configuring *job details*, an AWS Glue Role named `glue_solutionslibrary_role` was created that allows glue read only access to the `Raw_Data` bucket, and grants read and write access to the `Curated_Data` bucket.
+When you get to configuring *job details*, an AWS Glue Role named `glue_solutionslibrary_role` was created that allows Glue read only access to the `Raw_Data` bucket, and grants read and write access to the `Curated_Data` bucket.
 Attach this role to your job to grant it access to all the necessary resources and perform the necessary actions.

 <img src="imgs/aws_glue_studio.png" alt="image" width="800" height="auto">